michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-06-11-HSA-excess.md

 as the payroll software should automatically halt contributions once the maximum limit is reached.

+Another reason to have excess contribution is that you are ineligible to contribute HSA because you are covered by your spouse's insurance, or your spouse has a general purpose Flexible Spending Account (FSA) which can potentially cover you regardless whether it actually covers or not.
+Please see [HSA/FSA Contribution Rules for Married Couples][chart] to see your eligibility to contribute the HSA.

-If you do overcontribute to an HSA, there are a few things you can do to rectify the situation.
-Here are three options:
+For one reason or the other, if you have overcontributed your HSA, there are options to rectify the situation.

 #### Option 1: Treat spending as withdrawal (timely correction).